 As would be expected with a brand new campus in an area under development, facilities are impressive.
-The school encompasses a total built up area of 25,000 sqm and houses state-of-the-art facilities including a six-lane 25-meter indoor swimming pool, three indoor multipurpose sports halls and four shaded rooftop tennis courts.
+The school encompasses a total built up area of 25,000 sqm and houses state-of-the-art facilities including a six-lane 25-meter indoor swimming pool, two regular sized gymnasiums and one 40x20m Indoor Futsal Gymnasium as well as four shaded rooftop tennis courts.
 There is also a sky-court/dining area with capacity for 400+ students as well as a central library, in addition to the art centre, design and technology rooms, music halls, science laboratories and many educational learning spaces.

 The specific focus on STEAM subjects within the school means that the technology resources are particularly impressive.
 These include a robotics lab equipped with drones, 3D printers, flight simulators, spherical robots and swivl devices among others.

 In terms of competitors, Repton Abu Dhabi will have some catching up to do.
 Whilst the reputation of the Foundation School (now offering places for students from FS1 to Year 1 only) has grown following its ADEK inspection in 2015-16 and again in 2017-18, when it was rated Very Good, it has yet to show how well it will do as a Secondary School.
 The school is also inspected on an annual basis by Repton UK key staff who carry out Quality Assurance Visits (QAV) to ensure that standards are being maintained.

 Obvious competitors include Cranleigh (located not far away on Saadiyat Island) who have already opened their Sixth Form, and also Brighton College, both of which have recently upgraded to Outstanding.
 These schools also have strong and established relationships with the UK "Mother" schools.
 Both offer UK A Levels at Sixth Form.